ALLUOS/ALLUOS.github.io/_posts/2021-04-01-evaluation.md

 4. Prospects For The Next Semester
 5. References

+#### **Third Semester**

+1. Introduction
+2. Literature
+3. Testing Performance
+   3.1.
+Technical Testing and Bug Reports
+   3.2.
+User Acceptance Testing
+   3.2.1.
+Evaluation
+4. Results
+5. Recommendations
+6. References

-**Note:** This section primarily describes testing information relevant to the first semester of the project.
+**Note:** This section primarily describes testing information relevant to the first semester and third semester of the project.
 For information regarding the second semester, please refer to the [User Testing]({{ "" | absolute_url }}/2020/04/04/testS2.html) section.

 <div id="strategy"></div>
 ## Test Strategy